The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Experiments and Analysis

 \paragraph{Metrics for R2R.} {TL}, {SR}, {SPL} and Navigation Error {(NE)} are four widely adopted metrics.
 A navigation is considered as successful if the agent stops within 3 meters to the target. {NE} is the average distance between the agent's final location and the target.

-\subsection{Comparison to State-of-the-art Methods}
+\subsection{Comparison to State-of-the-Art Methods}

 \paragraph{Results on REVERIE.} REVERIE is a newly proposed VLN task~\cite{reverie}.
 We evaluate our method against three baselines and a state-of-the-art model provided in~\cite{reverie}.
-All methods first perform navigation and conduct object grounding using MAttNet~\cite{mattnet} after the agent stops.
+Our method first performs navigation and then conducts object grounding as in~\cite{reverie} after the agent stops.

 Table~\ref{tab:reverie} presents the evaluation results.
 The proposed ORIST method achieves the best performance on both the Val UnSeen and Test splits.
 Particularly, our ORIST obtains nearly double the previous best performance in terms of the main SPL and RGSPL metrics on the Val UnSeen split.
 On the test split, it also achieves approximately 7$\%$ and 3$\%$ absolute improvement in terms of the navigation metric SPL and the remote object grounding metric RGSPL, respectively.
-As analysed later in the ablation study, this mainly arise from the sequential design for the base BERT model and the direction loss.
+As analysed later in the ablation study, this mainly arises from the sequential design for the base BERT model and the direction loss.
 We also note that its navigation performance on the Val Seen split ranks second, which indicates our ORIST still has room to further learn from the training data.

 \paragraph{Results on NDH.} NDH is a recently proposed VLN task.
 We compare against CMN~\cite{cmn} and PREVELANT~\cite{prevalent}.
 We also compare against Seq2Seq~\cite{r2r}, the baseline proposed along with the NDH dataset.